-If you have been granted 'leave to remain' in the UK under section 67 of the Immigration Act 2016 or are the dependent child of someone who has, you will have received a letter and an immigration status document from the UK Home Office confirming this.
+If you have been granted leave to remain in the UK under section 67 of the Immigration Act 2016, or you have been granted leave in line as the dependent child of someone who has, either you or they will have received an immigration status document from the UK Home Office confirming this.

 Please send the Home Office letter and Biometric Residence Permit of the person who has been granted 'leave to remain' under section 67 of the Immigration Act 2016.
 You should also send evidence of your relationship to the person if you are the dependent child of someone who has been granted 'leave to remain' in the UK under section 67 of the Immigration Act 2016.

 We will only use your Biometric Residence Permit to validate your identity and residency status, no other data from it will be used or stored.